 Once your scrape has completed, you will be able to download your data as an Excel or JSON file.

-If you run into any issues during your project, please reach out to us via the live chat on our site and we will be happy to assist you.
+Websites are always changing, therefore, if you run into any issues during your project, please reach out to us via the live chat on our site and we will be happy to assist you.